 Online Banking Best Practices for Businesses

 The best way to avoid becoming a victim of a cyberheist is not to let computer crooks into the computers you use to access your organization’s bank accounts online.
-The surest way to do that is to maintain clean computer: Start with a fresh install of the operating system and all available security updates, or adopt a “live CD” approach (explained in more detail below).
+The surest way to do that is to maintain a clean computer: Start with a fresh install of the operating system and all available security updates, or adopt a “live CD” approach (explained in more detail below).

 -Use a dedicated system to access the bank’s site.
 The dedicated machine should be restricted from visiting all but a handful of sites necessary to interact with the bank and manage the organization’s finances.
 This can be done using custom firewall rules and hosts files, or services like OpenDNS.
 Remember that the dedicated system approach only works if you *only* access your bank’s site from locked-down, dedicated machines.
 Making occasional exceptions undermines the whole purpose of this approach.